rajat1saxena/goodreads-challenge/README.md

 ### INTRODUCTION
 A React app which can be used to see the detailed information about books from GoodReads.com.

+### REMOVED CORS-ANYWHERE.COM
+The app now uses its own Express API to mitigate CORS related issues.
+It is not dependent on any third party endpoint anymore.

 ### MOCKUP
 I created the following wireframe to decide on the key features of the prospective product.
 ![](mockup.png)